Sustainability

 Be a Pro

-ARS scientists helped to develop Irrigator Pro, an agricultural decision support tool that helps farmers and growers schedule irrigation.
+ARS scientists helped to develop Irrigator Pro, an agricultural decision support tool that helps farmers schedule irrigation.

 Eating Our Way to Fire Mitigation

-ARS researchers have developed innovative methods to reduce fires exacerbated by highly flammable grasses.
+ARS researchers have developed innovative methods to mitigate wildfires.

 Hammer-time